andrewmcoupe/cy-view/README.md

 	"https://ao.com/product/zwf01483wr-zanussi-lindo300-washing-machine-white-29672-1.aspx"
 ];

-// Tell cy-view which devices you want to test on with an array of objects structured like the devices variable above const washingMachinePageTests = cyView(devices);
+// Pass cy-view an array of devices structured like the devices constant above const washingMachinePageTests = cyView(devices);

-// Pass your urls variable in and your good to go! washingMachinePageTests(urls, () => {
+// Pass your urls constant in and your good to go! washingMachinePageTests(urls, () => {
-	describe("My tests running on all viewports across various URLs", function() {
+	describe("My tests running on all viewports across various URLs", () => {
-		it("Does not do much!", function() {
+		it("should test something...", () => {
-			expect(true).to.equal(false);
+			//...do yo' thang
 		});
 	});
 });